vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:
+* lr scheduler system?

+* reduce_lr_on_plateau?

 * do normalized conv

-* refactor all ops code (some multi-io, some not, replay mode is annoying when multi-io)

-* lr scheduler?

 * refactor all datasets
     * imbalanced batching behavior (both probability and deterministic) - expand dim, then collate dim in batch
+    * dataset padding (like object detection)
+    * dataset patching

 * increase effective batch size functionality

 * mixed precision

-* dataset padding (like object detection)

-* dataset patching